|Born||in Detroit, Michigan, USA|

 Mini Bio (1)

-Many well-known and highly identifiable actresses have tried and failed to make the arduous crossover from fizzy TV sitcom star to mature, dramatic artist.
-Usually, it was their hardcore fans who refused to accept them in any other light.
-Sally Field and Elizabeth Montgomery come to mind first as two actresses who somehow managed to make the none-too-easy adjustment.
-Marlo Thomas became another success story as well--but, like the others, it was none too easy.
-Adorable to a fault, Marlo seemed to have nowhere to go after the early 1970s when the cute and wholesome Ann Marie of That Girl (1966) was suddenly no more.
+Many well known and highly identifiable actresses have tried and failed to make the arduous crossover from fizzy TV sitcom star to mature, dramatic artist.
+Usually it was their hardcore fans who refused to accept them in any other light.
+Sally Field and Elizabeth Montgomery come first to mind as two strong actresses, with even stronger TV comedy character personas to contend with, who managed to make the none-too-easy leap to serious dramatic stardom after the fact.
+And then there's THAT girl ... lovely, glowing brunette Marlo Thomas ... another prime example.

 - IMDb Mini Biography By: Gary Brumburgh / firstname.lastname@example.org